 For radiation exposure, we scientists conservatively assume the risk is directly related to how much radiation dose you get: the higher the dose, the more risk.
 (Although most scientists also believe that at low doses, there probably is no additional risk or it's too small to worry about.
 See, for example, the Health Physics Society's position statement Radiation Risk in Perspective.)

 But for naturally occurring radon gas in our homes, the dose isn't really from the gas itself, but from the decay products (called "progeny") that the radon atoms turn into.
 These are particles of other types of atoms that the radon atoms become when they decay because of their physical (atomic) properties.

-In the U.S. EPA's guidance for radon in homes developed some years ago (EPA 2013), they recognized that most of the radiation dose comes from the radon decay products (particles), not from the radon gas itself, and they assumed that in a typical home with average ventilation, the concentration of the decay product particles would be about 50% of the radon gas (see the EPA conversion factors for radon units).
+In the US EPA's guidance for radon in homes developed some years ago (EPA 2013), they recognized that most of the radiation dose comes from the radon decay products (particles), not from the radon gas itself, and they assumed that in a typical home with average ventilation, the concentration of the decay product particles would be about 50% of the radon gas.
 Note that your current radon measurement of 34 Bq m-3 is far below the EPA recommendation in this publication of 4 picocuries per liter or pCi L-1 (150 Bq m-3).1

 So assuming a concentration of about 2,200 Bq m-3 radon for a year and using the currently accepted factor for converting radon decay product concentration to dose (ICRP 1994), we can calculate the annual dose to be about 20 millisieverts (mSv).